Do you hate public speaking?

 The thought of getting in front of a lot of people and talking make you shake and sweat a bit?

 It’s cool.
 You’re not alone.
 I’m not in that group, but I understand the fear.
-Sort of.

 Here’s how to be a better public speaker: